mirage/mirage-www/tmpl/wiki/tutorial-lwt.md

   end
 ```

-This is built via `lwt/src/heads3.conf` in the Mirage code repository.
+This is in `lwt/src/unikernels.ml` in the Mirage code repository.
+The target is `heads3`.

 Here we define two threads, `heads` and `tails`, and block until they are both complete (via the `lwt ()` and the `<&>` join operator).
 If you want to print "Finished" before the previous threads are complete, just put the print statement (`Console.log`) before the join statement (`... <&> ...`).